aaronbojarski/hercules_sftp_setup/README.md

 Make sure hercules is also started on the destination.

 ## Config
 The setup can be configured via a json config file.
-For this just add a `config.json` file to the main directory with the following contents:
+The path to the configfile can be given via command line arguments: `python3 main.py -c "config.json"`

+The config file shall have the following format and fields:
 ```
 {
     "target_ip": "",